What are female condoms?

 Can I use female condoms at the same time as male condoms?

 Male and female condoms should not be used together.
 They can rub against each other during sex which can tear one or both condoms.
-When used correctly, the difference in efficacy is not big, and two are not necessary.
+When used correctly, the difference in efficacy is not big, and 2 are not necessary.

 Can I use a female condom while I'm on my period?